zarif98/zarif98/README.md

 ## Recent grad out of Georgia Institute of Technology

 - Three internships; Covering both hardware and software engineering
-- Looking to collaborate more and work on interesting projects
+- Looking to collaborate more and work on interesting open-source projects

 ### Connect with me: